TheUltimateNuke/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 Thanks to MelonLoader and its libraries, however, its still possible to modify the game almost the same way we could before, just with a few janky bits.

 > [!TIP]
-> Further reading about modding with C# in a Unity IL2CPP domain is covered on the [MelonLoader wiki](https://melonwiki.xyz) and the [Il2CppInterop docs](https://github.com/BepInEx/Il2CppInterop/tree/master/Documentation).
+> Further reading about modding with C# in a Unity IL2CPP domain is covered on the [MelonLoader wiki](https://melonwiki.xyz) and [Il2CppInterop docs](https://github.com/BepInEx/Il2CppInterop/tree/master/Documentation).
 It can also be helpful to ask in community chats such as our [Cement Discord](https://discord.gg/fCwXc5k43w), the [MelonLoader Discord](https://discord.gg/2Wn3N2P), or the [BepInEx](https://discord.gg/MpFEDAg) Discord.

 ## Notable IL2CPP Differences

 > [!NOTE]
 > This section explains in detail some **intermediate** concepts a beginner may not fully understand or require.
-To get straight into making your first mod jump to [Getting Started](getting-started.md).
+To get straight into making your first mod, jump to [Getting Started](getting-started.md).

 ### Harmony

 > [!IMPORTANT]
 > Harmony is explained in full in [the Harmony docs](https://harmony.pardeike.net/).
 Note that MelonLoader uses a fork of Harmony called [HarmonyX](https://github.com/BepInEx/HarmonyX/wiki) that has a small difference in workflow, however the original Harmony docs should still be relevant.
-> For ease of explanation, we recommend you read these docs for more information.
+> For ease of explanation, we highly recommend you read these docs for more information.

 When you work with Harmony in IL2CPP, you're not able to manipulate the runtime code (IL) of the game like in Mono.
 Instead, you're basically hooking into codeless generated "dummy" assemblies that only contains the method signature for the original native method.
 What this means is Harmony's "transpilers" are no longer possible entirely, as there isn't any actual instructions to patch.
 You can only patch a method using a prefix or a postfix.
 The recommended way of creating a Harmony patch is explained as follows: